Martin Smith (entertainer): Theatre

 He later moved south and began to land leading roles in West End musicals including Billy, Something's Afoot, Let The Good Stones Roll, The Great American Backstage Musical and The Umbrellas of Cherbourg.
 He also had regional theatre experience, playing for two seasons at the Leicester Haymarket Theatre with roles in the critically acclaimed Sophocles Trilogy, and he also played Stephen Foster in a show about the composer's life entitled Beautiful Dreamer.

-He took over the role of Che in the original London production of Evita and, in 1984, played Jerry Adair in the original London cast of the musical Peg.
-He also appeared in a production of William Finn's March of the Falsettos at the Library Theatre in Manchester in 1987 and later at the Albery Theatre in London, and that same year he appeared in No Way To Treat A Lady at the Thorndike Theatre in Leatherhead.
-From 1987 to 1988, he played Marius, and understudied Jean Valjean, in Les Misérables.
+He took over the role of Che in the original London production of Evita from 1982 to 1983.

+In 1984, played Jerry Adair in the original London cast of the musical Peg.

+He also appeared as Marvin in a production of William Finn's March of the Falsettos at the Library Theatre in Manchester in 1987 and later at the Albery Theatre in London, and that same year he appeared in No Way To Treat A Lady at the Thorndike Theatre in Leatherhead.

+From 1987 to 1988, he played Marius Pontmercy, and understudied Jean Valjean, in Les Misérables.
+In 1989, he appeared as Bamatabois on Les Misérables: The Complete Symphonic Recording.

 In 1988 he starred in a new London production of Noël Coward's operetta Bitter Sweet.

-He later played the Phantom in The Phantom of the Opera and created the role of Adam in the original London production of Children of Eden.
+In 1989, Smith became the third principal actor to portray The Phantom in the West End production of The Phantom of the Opera.

+In 1991, he created the role of Adam in the original London production of Children of Eden.

 His final public performance was as Stine in the original London production of the musical City of Angels.